jvmqueen/queen-of-java/README.md

 ## Semantic Validation and Symbol Resolution

 ``queenc`` translates your Queen code into Java.
 The generated Java code will always be syntactically correct.
 It will also resolve the imports declared in a file, perform semantic validation and symbol resolution, so any transpilation should ultimately result in Java code which is both syntactically and semantically correct.
-The syntax of Queen starts from Java 8, therefore the generated Java code will always be at least Java 8.
+The syntax of Queen is very similar to Java 8, therefore the generated Java code will always be at least Java 8.

 However, keep in mind that this process is not yet fully implemented (we're still working on it).
 While the generated Java code will always be syntactically correct, it might happen that the Java compiler still outputs some semantic or symbol resolution errors.
 This complicated validation process is also one of the reasons for choosing to use transpilation in the MVP rather than direct compilation - we want to have the Java compiler as a second safety net until we are sure that the semantic validation is 100% correctly implemented.